 - The key attributes of a contact that should be tracked within (and across) systems to measure and improve engagement

 Most organizations have some elements of a contact model in their systems, but the components are likely distributed and inconsistent.
 In order for your organization to scale engagement in the most meaningful way, having these contact attributes clearly defined and consistently implemented is critical.
-Join us and our friends at Milkcrate on October 6th at 12pm ET/9am PT for a conversation about how and why to build your organization’s contact model!
+Follow along with this conversation about how and why to build your organization’s contact model!